bfwid/cloud_dev_capstone/README.md

 **Response**

+201 Created.
 Returns a newly created Channel in the following format:

 ```
 {